Dams + Climate Change = Bad News

 By Samantha Stahl

-The United States has 9,265 dams, second only to China which has a staggering 23,842.[i]
+The United States has over 10,000 dams, second only to China which has a staggering 24,000 [i].
 With climate change causing water shortages and storm surges, this might seem like good news.
-Dams store water, provide renewable energy and prevent floods.
-Unfortunately, they also worsen the impact of climate change.
-They release greenhouse gases, destroy carbon sinks in wetlands and oceans, deprive ecosystems of nutrients, destroy habitats, increase sea levels, waste water and displace poor communities.
+Dams store water, provide renewable energy, and prevent floods.
+Unfortunately, however, they also worsen the impacts of climate change.
+They release greenhouse gases, destroy carbon sinks in wetlands and oceans, deprive ecosystems of nutrients, destroy habitats, increase sea levels, waste water, and displace poor communities.

-Our systematic overuse of fresh water, in addition to the already worsening effects of climate change, creates a need for artificial reserves.
-According to the American Water Works Association, in 2010 Americans withdrew 355 billion gallons per day (BGD) from the nation’s water systems; 12 percent for public water supply, 32 percent for irrigation and 45 percent for thermoelectric power.[ii]
-The average American uses around 2,000 gallons of water per day.[iii]
+Our systematic overuse of freshwater, in addition to the already worsening effects of climate change, creates a need for artificial reserves.
+According to the United States Geological Survey, Americans withdraw 322 billion gallons per day (BGD) from the nation’s water systems; 12 percent for public water supply, 37 percent for irrigation, and 41 percent for thermoelectric power [ii].
+The average American uses more than 300 gallons of water per day––and that doesn’t include the water required to produce their food, electricity, or household goods [iii].

 Generally, reservoirs and artificial lakes have a larger surface area than the rivers and channels that feed them.
 Larger surface areas expose more water to the sun, which speeds up evaporation.
-And due to the nutrient rich water from trapped sediment, dams and reservoirs also promote aquatic plant growth.
+And, due to the nutrient-rich water from trapped sediment, dams and reservoirs also promote aquatic plant growth.
 The plants’ transpiration contributes to the already heightened evaporation rate.
-Every year, about 170 cubic kilometers of water evaporates from the world’s reservoirs.
-This accounts for roughly 7 percent of all fresh water consumed by human activities![iv]
+Every year, about 340 cubic kilometers of water evaporates from the world’s reservoirs [iv].
+This accounts for roughly 7 percent of all freshwater consumed by human activities [v].

-A study conducted by the European Water Association on the evaporation rate from artificial and municipal lakes and reservoirs in Istanbul concluded that the amount of evaporation per year was equal to the city’s water needs for about 26 days.[v]
+For instance, a study conducted by the European Water Association on the evaporation rate from artificial and municipal lakes and reservoirs in Istanbul concluded that the amount of evaporation per year was equal to the city’s water needs for about 26 days [vi].

-The evaporation also affects the microclimates of the surrounding areas, disrupting natural temperature fluctuations, ecosystems and habitats.
-For example, increased evaporation in the region of a large dam changes the moisture concentration of the air, leading to increased heavy rainfall.[vi]
+This evaporation also affects the microclimates of the surrounding areas, disrupting natural temperature fluctuations, ecosystems, and habitats.
+For example, increased evaporation in the region of a large dam changes the moisture concentration of the air, leading to increased heavy rainfall [vii].
 This deprives the surrounding areas of their traditional rainfall patterns, placing stress on ecosystems and municipalities that depend on those patterns.
-And it leads to an increased rate of storm surges, which can create more frequent and intense flooding than the dam was designed to handle.
+It also leads to an increased rate of storm surges, which can create more frequent and intense flooding than the dam was designed to handle.

-Additionally, dams disturb the flow and composition of the water within rivers and channels.
-Water released downstream from dams has unnaturally high energy and very little sediment, which causes “hungry water” to run forcefully, eroding the riverbeds, without sufficient sediment concentration to slow it down.[vii]
-This deepens the riverbed compared to the surrounding water table, which causes the ground water to rush into the channel and become surface water – a process known as incision.[viii]
+Meanwhile, dams disturb the flow and composition of the water within rivers and channels.
+Water released downstream from dams has unnaturally high energy and very little sediment, which causes “hungry water” to run forcefully downstream, eroding riverbeds without sufficient sediment to offset their losses [viii].
+This deepens the riverbed compared to the surrounding water table, which causes the groundwater to rush into the channel and become surface water––a process known as incision [ix].

 Incision is a natural process in the life of rivers and channels, but exacerbated incision, caused by rapid erosion, results in the draining of surrounding groundwater.
-The USGS has reported that between 2000 and 2008 the US depleted enough groundwater reserves to contribute 2 percent of the global sea level rise during that time.[ix]
+This can have devastating consequences for communities that rely on groundwater for agriculture and drinking water, as well as for the global climate.
+One study estimated the depletion of groundwater reserves as accounting for 25% of global sea level rise [x].

-As of 2012, 40 percent of the world’s major river basins’ renewable water supply had been depleted.[x]
+According to the United Nations Environment Program, half of the world’s river basins have already been vastly depleted [xi].
 This creates a vicious cycle, where growing demand requires more dams to keep up with fresh water usage.
-Surface and ground water depletion then accelerates too quickly for natural replenishment to be possible.
+Surface and groundwater depletion then accelerates too quickly for natural replenishment to be possible.

 Any dramatic change in river composition stresses both up- and downstream habitats.
 Habitat loss is the leading cause of extinction.

 Dams disrupt fish and bird migration.
 The change in the composition of the river interferes with the chemical signals guiding species through their biological processes.
 And the physical barrier of the dam blocks species from their traditional spawning and rearing locations.
-As a result of this, pollution, and the effects of climate change, fresh water species have lost 76 percent of their populations since 1970.[xi]
-The Snake River running through the Northwestern United States, for example, has 15 dams!
-Since the completion of the Lower Granite Dam in 1975, the population of Sockeye Salmon in the region has severely declined; between 1985 and 2007, only about 18 Sockeye Salmon return to Idaho each year.[xii]
+As a result of this, along with pollution and the effects of climate change, freshwater species have lost 84 percent of their populations since 1970 [xii].

-Dams also negatively impact ecosystems and habitats upstream.
-Trapped river borne nutrients can facilitate the growth of toxic algae blooms.
-Communities around the world from South Africa to California have had to impose drinking and swimming bans to protect people from water-borne illnesses.
-Some dams have killed off fisheries and entire aquatic ecosystems.[xvi]
+Dams even have negative impacts on ecosystems and habitats upstream.
+Trapped nutrients can facilitate the growth of toxic algae blooms.
+Communities around the world from South Africa to California have had to impose drinking and swimming bans to protect people from water-borne illnesses, while some dams have killed off fisheries and entire aquatic ecosystems [xviii].

 Even in less devastating circumstances, the new stagnant water environments created in the reservoir damage the conditions of the existing habitat.
 They also host non-native and invasive species that further undermine the integrity of the surrounding ecosystems.

-Most reservoirs, especially those in tropical regions, emit significant amounts of greenhouse gases because of anaerobic bacteria that break down the vegetation at the base of the reservoir, giving off carbon dioxide and methane.
+Most reservoirs, especially those in tropical regions, emit significant amounts of greenhouse gases due to anaerobic bacteria that break down vegetation at the base of the reservoir, giving off carbon dioxide and methane.
+In 2020, dams were responsible for more than 5% of global methane emissions [xix].

-Additionally, the changes to rivers’ timing, chemical and sediment composition, and flow lead to dramatic variations in floodplains and wetlands, which can cause the destruction of surrounding forests.[xviii]
-Deforestation contributes significantly to climate change because the trees no longer store additional carbon dioxide and their previously absorbed carbon is released into the atmosphere.
-And the drying out of wetlands destroys another valuable carbon sink.
+Additionally, the changes to rivers’ timing, chemical and sediment composition, and flow lead to dramatic variations in floodplains and wetlands, which can cause the destruction of surrounding forests [xx].
+Deforestation contributes significantly to climate change because the trees no longer store additional carbon dioxide, while their previously-absorbed carbon is released into the atmosphere.
+Meanwhile, the drying out of wetlands destroys another valuable carbon sink.

 Dams are detrimental to carbon sinks in the ocean as well.
-Studies of the Congo River reveal that nutrient- and sediment-rich water from the river drives biological processes deep into the Atlantic Ocean, contributing to algae growth.[xix]
-When those sediments and nutrients disappear, the conditions that support carbon dioxide-storing algae break down, destroying the carbon sink along with it.
+Studies of the Amazon and Congo Rivers underscore how their nutrient- and sediment-rich water drives biological processes deep within the Atlantic Ocean, contributing to algal growth [xxi].
+When those sediments and nutrients disappear, the conditions that support carbon dioxide-storing algae break down, destroying a crucial carbon sink along with it.

-Additionally, blocking the sediments traveling downstream can have devastating effects when river deltas are deprived of the silt they need to defend against damage from the ocean.
-Without the shoring up of river deltas and wetlands, inland ecosystems and human communities become even more vulnerable against the storm surges and sea level rises caused by climate change.[xx]
+Blocking the sediments traveling downstream can also have devastating effects when river deltas are deprived of the silt they need to defend against damage from the ocean.
+Without the shoring up of river deltas and wetlands, inland ecosystems and human communities become even more vulnerable against the storm surges and sea level rises caused by climate change [xxii].

 Dams = Earthquakes